 With BrightPast, a typical type of problem that we might solve would be an extremely negative review that hurts your company’s reputation.
 If you’re a client, we’ll create a solution that moves the offending information way down the search rankings so that your customers do not actually see them.
 It is only at that time that we will start to bill you.
 You can then work with us to put up new Internet material to create an even more positive presence for your company.

-Leveraging experience creatively when changing the buzz surrounding a company online is a another strength that allows BrightPast to outcompete many other reputation management firms online.
+Leveraging experience creatively when changing the buzz surrounding a company online is another strength that allows BrightPast to outcompete many other reputation management firms online.

 So when you build your list of requirements for your online reputation management partner, keeping price, return on investment, and creativity near the top of your priorities should help you find a flexible partner that will perform for you when you need them.